Departures [おくりびと/Okuribito] (2008)

 Gimmie, Gimmie, Gimmie!

 The Dreaming is a very hard album to get into.
-I won’t blame you if your initial reaction to this album is “what the hell is this?!”
+I won’t blame you if your initial reaction to this album is “What on God’s green Earth is this?!”
 There’s no instantly accessible pop hit from the album such as Wuthering Heights or Babooshka.
 I was in doubt at first that I would ever get into The Dreaming and that I would consider it an album that I would happily come back to listen to again and again.
 Well after much persistent listening, I now find my aforementioned comments hard to believe.
 Admittedly I wouldn’t even play any of these songs in front of my relatives; they’re just that weird and would probably turn them off Kate Bush.
 This is the last Kate Bush album I would recommend for newcomers, despite it being a masterpiece.

-Sat In Your Lap is the Kate song I relate to the most, a real “This was written for me” track; a song which deals with humanity’s pursuit of knowledge and the unwillingness to devote the effort required to obtain it.
+Sat In Your Lap is the Kate song I relate to the most, a real “this was written for me” track; a song which deals with humanity’s pursuit of knowledge and the unwillingness to devote the effort required to obtain it.
 My own further interpretation of the song is the belief that obtaining knowledge will make you happy and give you a high, yet this only leads to eventual dissatisfaction as you see it’s just a foothill for a bigger mountain of knowledge behind it, yet we keep doing it again and again.
 Talk about story of my life.
 Whenever I feel like I can’t go on with a task (such as writing this very review), this song helps inspire me to finish it.

-There Goes a Tenner is initially off-putting with Kate singing in a Cockney accent but the thing which helped me eventually fall in love with it was the moment I deciphered this lyric: “You are Bogart, he is George Raft, that leaves Cagney and me (what about Edward G!)”.
+There Goes a Tenner is initially off-putting with Kate singing in a cockney accent but the thing which helped me eventually fall in love with it was the moment I deciphered this lyric: “You are Bogart, he is George Raft, that leaves Cagney and me (what about Edward G!)”.
 While Kate is generally not an angry artist, this is a great album to vent off anger, with the title track, in particular, a song about the destruction of Aboriginal homelands by white Australians in their quest for weapons-grade uranium.
 Who writes stuff like this?!
 Kate does!
 Get Out Of My House (aka the song in which Kate makes donkey sounds) is terrifying, not to mention they sure saved the weirdest song for last.
 Like many Kate songs, if anyone else did this it would be moronic but because it’s Kate, it works.

 The Dreaming is an album which is overlooked by critics and the public but is widely considered among Kate Bush fandom to be her greatest work.
 My personal favourite Kate album is either The Dreaming or The Red Shoes.
 Kate has never made an album more bonkers than this, which unleashes the weirdo in all of us.